Parigoritis – Kyprovasa – Profitis Ilias – Parigoritis

 At 1 hour 40 minutes you will cross a stream with a signboard ‘Dhiplopotama 411metres’.
 Keep following the main track as it starts to gently climb away from the stream, ignoring any tracks to right or left.The gravel track eventually becomes an (intermittent) low-grade concrete road as it rises out of the valley.

 At 1 hour 55 minutes you will pass the small church of Agios Georgios to the right of the road.
 There are some cool shady benches here and this is a good place to catch your breath.
+[GPS: 34.55484N, 33.16686E]

-At 2 hours 10 minutes you will arrive at a junction.
+Stay on the track uphill, passing through olive groves, and at 2 hours 10 minutes you will arrive at a junction.
 Just ahead of you is a small farm with orchards surrounded by a chain link fence.
 There is a telegraph pole to your left and near this there is a sign marking the E4 footpath.
 You are joining the E4 at this point, so turn left uphill here…

 Look out for the E4 signs and take care that you follow the correct path.
 About 5 minutes after you join the E4 you will come to a fork: follow the E4 sign to the left.
 A couple of minutes later, at another E4 sign take the right fork (compass direction WSW) which climbs along the side of the hill.